haude/osm2threejs/README.md

 # osm2threejs
 ## Open Street Map to threejs

-An API to converts open street 2D map into 3D and render using threejs
+An API to convert open street 2D map into 3D and render using threejs

 #### About